-When menu planning, think about:
+When menu planning consider:

-- 1) Weight; do not bother with multiple ingredients in multiple packets.
-Take Boil in the Bag! - 2) Durability, longevity and suitability are all words to consider.
-We have seen on more than one occasion; raw eggs, fresh chicken breasts, 1kg jars of Nutella!!! - 3) Calorific intake; you will be exercising all day for two days.
-Eat a lot and drink regularly to stay fuelled.
+- 1) Weight as light as possible, for example do not bother with multiple ingredients in multiple packets, avoid jars and cans.
+Take boil in the bag! - 2) Suitability food is going to be compressed into your rucksack and will not be kept fresh, especially over

+- 3) Calories you will be exercising all day for two days.
+Eat a lot and drink (water) regularly to stay fuelled.
 Balance sugars with slower releasing energy foods.
-Haribo cannot fuel the whole expedition. - 4) Emergency rations; do not eat all your food on the last day.
+Haribo cannot fuel your whole expedition. - 4) Emergency rations do not eat all your food on the last day.
 You must keep some back in case of emergency.
 Your supervisor/assessor may well ask to see your emergency rations at the end.
 A small packet of sweets and breakfast bar are good for this.